 What are you using for a CRM?
-Most business owners don’t know how to answer that question.
+Unfortunately, most business owners don’t know how to answer that question.
 The truth is, a CRM is an essential part of your business.

-When you own a business, you’re constantly juggling several things at once.
-Leveraging high-quality systems and automation tools whenever you can becomes more than a choice.
+When you own a business, you’re constantly juggling several things—leveraging high-quality systems and automation tools becomes more than a choice.
 It becomes necessary.

 This is especially true if you want to keep pace with today’s business environment.
 And, it’s even more true if you want to grow and scale.

-One of those key systems is your CRM system.
-Having the right CRM in place can be the difference between your business being a dream and being a nightmare.
+One of those critical systems is your CRM system.
+Having the right CRM in place can be the difference between your business being a dream and a nightmare.

-Today, we’re going to discuss everything you need to know about CRM tools.
+Today, we will discuss everything you need to know about CRM tools.
 Our goal is that you’ll know everything you need to know to confidently select the CRM software that’s right for you and your business.

 We’ll outline everything a CRM can do for you.
 We’ll also show you why the right sales automation CRM is an indispensable tool for your business.
 But, we have a lot of information to cover before we get to that point.